B-F-1-0/odin-rock-paper-scissors/README.md

-# odin-rock-paper-scissors
+# Odin Project #3: Rock Paper Scissors
-Third project for the Odin Project
+This is my take on the third project for the Odin Project, which aims to create a rock-paper-scissors game using JavaScript.